-Drinking water must be offered and available to children upon their request throughout the day, including at meal times.
-While water must be made available to children during meals, it is not part of the reimbursable meals and cannot be served in lieu of milk.

-Water can be made available to children in a variety of ways, including simply providing water to a child when it is requested.
+Drinking water must be offered and available to participants upon their request throughout the day, including at meal times.
+While water must be made available to participants during meals, it is not part of the reimbursable meals and cannot be served in lieu of milk.
+Water can be made available to participants in a variety of ways, including simply providing water when it is requested.
 (CACFP 20-2011 Child Nutrition Reauthorization 2010: Water Availability in the Child Care and Adult Care Food Program, May 11, 2011)